atomone-hub/genesis/README.md

 experiment.

-All other parameters defined here regarding the merger that may negatively affect $phATOM holders and $ATOM holders on AtomOne cannot change even with a Constitutional Majority.
+All other parameters defined here regarding the merger that may negatively affect $PHOTON holders and $ATOM holders on AtomOne cannot change even with a Constitutional Majority.

-In the case of Gaia failure this could be seen as a detriment to $phATOM1 holders because their underlying $ATOM1 claims from $phATOM1 has seemingly shrunk by up to half; but if the $ATOM token were to recover it would now be of benefit to $phATOM1 holders; and this is an agreement that was pre-established in these Founding Documents to support the mutual success of $phATOM and
+In the case of Gaia failure this could be seen as a detriment to $phATOM1 holders because their underlying $ATOM1 claims from $phATOM1 has seemingly shrunk by up to half; but if the $ATOM token were to recover it would now be of benefit to $phATOM1 holders; and this is an agreement that was pre-established in these Founding Documents to support the mutual success of $PHOTON and
 $phATOM1to ensure mutual success rather than sabotage.
 While in the end the
 $ATOM1 stakers and before that the validators have complete freedom of will, how well they adhere to these founding agreements is left to everyone to